 Multiplication with complex numbers is realized by $A_R$ and $A_I$ proportional to unit matrices.

 For a symmetric matrix $\hat{A}$ eq.\,\eqref{eq:CC9} one has $A_R^\mathrm{T} = A_R$, $A_I^\mathrm{T}=-A_I$.
-In turn, the complex matrix $A$ in eq.\,\eqref{eq:CC8} is hermitean.
+In turn, the complex matrix $A$ in eq.\,\eqref{eq:CC8} is hermitian.
 In the real formulation observables are represented by symmetric operators $\hat{A}$.
-If they are compatible with the complex structure they will be represented by hermitean operators in the complex formulation.
+If they are compatible with the complex structure they will be represented by hermitian operators in the complex formulation.
 Not all real symmetric observables are compatible with the complex structure, however.